JeffGiroux/f5_terraform/GCP/Standalone/README.md

 ## Creating Virtual Servers on the BIG-IP VE

 In order to pass traffic from your clients to the servers through the BIG-IP system, you must create a virtual server on the BIG-IP VE.
 In this template, the AS3 declaration creates 2 VIPs: one for public internet facing, and one for private internal usage.
 It is preconfigured as an example.

+In this template, the Google public IP address is associated with the active BIG-IP device NIC0.
+The address is associated with a [Google Forwarding Rule](https://cloud.google.com/load-balancing/docs/forwarding-rule-concepts), and this IP address will be the same IP you see as a virtual server on the BIG-IP.

 ***Note:*** These next steps illustrate the manual way in the GUI to create a virtual server
 1. Open the BIG-IP VE Configuration utility